glam-imperial/EmotionalConversionStarGAN/README.md

 ```
 - Download IEMOCAP dataset from https://sail.usc.edu/iemocap/
 # IEMOCAP Preprocessing
 Running the script **run_preprocessing.py** will prepare the IEMOCAP as needed for training the model.
-It assumes that IEMOCAP is already downloaded and is stored in directory <DIR> (you're choosing) with this file structure
+It assumes that IEMOCAP is already downloaded and is stored in an arbitrary directory <DIR> with this file structure
 ```
 <DIR>
   |- Session1